sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-3.4.2.md

+## page was renamed from sage-3.4.2
 = Sage 3.4.2 Release Tour =

 Sage 3.4.2 was released on May 05, 2009.
-For the official, comprehensive release note, please refer to [[http://www.sagemath.org/src/announce/sage-3.4.2.txt|sage-3.4.2.txt]].
+For the official, comprehensive release note, please refer to [[http://www.sagemath.org/mirror/src//announce/sage-3.4.2.txt | sage-3.4.2.txt]].
 A nicely formatted version of this release tour can be found [[http://mvngu.wordpress.com/2009/05/17/sage-3-4-2-released|here]].
 The following points are some of the foci of this release:

  * Improve doctest coverage of the Sage library in anticipation of version 4.0.